MicrosoftDocs/appcenter-docs/docs/test-cloud/frameworks/appium/index.md

 * JUnit 4.9 - 4.12 is supported; we don't support JUnit 5.
 * Tests must target precisely one app. (`MobileCapabilityType.FULL_RESET` is supported)

-> [!NOTE] In some cases, tests may be able to run in App Center Test with different tooling than what's listed.
-Generally if it works for you, then you can keep using the tooling.
-However, keep in mind that the tooling is outside our normal QA, so it could break later.
+> [!NOTE] In some cases, tests can still work in App Center if using unsupported tooling or features.
+However, that unsupported functionality isn't QA'd in future updates and could break without warning.

 ## Prerequisites
 Tests will be run using Maven Surefire, which requires tests to follow [certain naming conventions](https://maven.apache.org/surefire/maven-surefire-plugin/examples/inclusion-exclusion.html):